 A defined contribution – “DC” – benefit is normally identified by the section of the federal tax code which authorizes the savings program.
 This DC plan will be a 457(b) plan and will be called the TRS Supplemental Savings Plan.

 This is the first time TRS has been authorized to offer a DC plan to its members.
-There is no timetable yet for the implementation of the new TRS DC Plan.
 The law requires TRS to offer the plan “as soon as practicable.”
 The target date for implementing the new DC plan is the summer of 2020.

-Discussion: The new TRS DC Plan will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1, Tier 2 or Tier 3.
+Discussion: The new TRS DC Plan will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1 or Tier 2.
 Retired and inactive TRS members will not be eligible for the DC plan.

 The new TRS DC plan will supplement the existing TRS defined benefit – “DB” – pension plan.
 The DC plan does not replace the DB plan for participating members.
 TRS members cannot opt out of the DB plan and place their DB contributions into the new DC plan.
 Members participating in the DC plan will still make payroll contributions to their DB pension.

 Participants in the new DC plan will effectively have two TRS sources of income in retirement – a pension that guarantees a specified benefit every month, and a “savings account” that they can draw on as they see fit.

 As a brand new offering, TRS is making substantial alterations in its IT capabilities; employer reporting system; member record-keeping; investment administration; communication to and interaction with members; and official reporting to members, state officials, stakeholders and the public.